opil/documentation/docs/admin/SAN/opil_desc_san.md

 ## Introduction

-Welcome to the Sensor Agent Node documentation!
-Here you will find everything you need to set-up, configure and run the Sensor Agent Node.
+Welcome to the Sensor Agent Node documentation.

+Here you will find all information required to set-up, confire and run this node.

 ### What is SAN?

 Sensor Agent Node (SAN) is one of modules in IoT layer defined by [OPIL](http://project.l4ms.eu/OPIL-Documentation) architecture.
 SAN is responsible for connecting various sensors with OPIL and providing context data about them to [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master).

 ![img1.png](https://gitlab.com/opil_group/mod.iot.san/blob/develop/doc/docs/img/img1.png)